ElementalCognition/glucose/readme.md

 |Enc-Dec | Spec |**72.5** | **73.8** | **70.5** | **81.1** | **71.7** | **73.9** | **79.3** | **80.2** | **86.6** | **66.9** |
 |Enc-Dec | Gen | **66.4** | **68.5** | **69.8** | **76.8** | **68.6** | **67.6** | **73.0** | **77.0** | **86.8** | **57.5** |

-# The GLUCOSE Data
+# The full GLUCOSE Dataset

-The GLUCOSE dataset can be downloaded [here](https://tinyurl.com/yyeo92pt).
+The full GLUCOSE dataset (excluding the data points used for creating the test set, explained in the next section) can be downloaded [here](https://tinyurl.com/yyeo92pt).
 This download contains the crowd worker responses to the annotation task, as outlined in the main paper.
 This dataset can be used for any training and validation purposes.
 Note that you should download the zipped file rather than opening the folder and downloading all individual csv files, to make sure the download has been successful.

 ## Data Format
 The data is in the form of a csv file with 65,521 rows and 49 columns.
 There are more than 670K (335K pair) of GLUCOSE annotations in the dataset.